awsdocs/amazon-pinpoint-developer-guide/doc-source/segments-dynamic.md

 }
 ```

 Your function policy requires a `Condition` block that includes an `AWS:SourceArn` key\.
 This code states which Amazon Pinpoint campaign is allowed to invoke the function\.
-In this example, the policy grants permission to only a single campaign ID\.
-To write a more generic policy, use multi\-character match wildcards \(\*\)\.
-For example, you can use the following `Condition` block to allow any Amazon Pinpoint campaign in your AWS account to invoke the function:
+In this example, the policy grants permission to only a single campaign\.

+To write a more generic policy, use a multicharacter match wildcard \(\*\)\.
+For example, you can use the following `Condition` block to allow any campaign in a specific Amazon Pinpoint project \(*application\-id*\) to invoke the function:

 ```
 "Condition": {
   "ArnLike": {
-    "AWS:SourceArn": "arn:aws:mobiletargeting:us-east-1:account-id:/apps/*"
+    "AWS:SourceArn": "arn:aws:mobiletargeting:us-east-1:account-id:/apps/application-id/campaigns/*"
   }
 }
 ```

+If you want the Lambda function to be the default function that's used by all the campaigns for a project, we recommend that you configure the `Condition` block for the policy in the preceding way\.
+For information about setting a Lambda function as the default for all campaigns in a project, see *Assigning a Lambda Function to a Campaign* later in this topic\.

 ### Granting Amazon Pinpoint Invocation Permission<a name="segments-dynamic-lambda-trust-policy-assign"></a>

 You can use the AWS Command Line Interface \(AWS CLI\) to add permissions to the Lambda function policy assigned to your Lambda function\.
-To allow Amazon Pinpoint to invoke a function, use the Lambda [https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) command, as shown by the following example:
+To allow Amazon Pinpoint to invoke a function for a specific campaign, use the Lambda [https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) command, as shown in the following example:

 ```
 $ aws lambda add-permission \